-Several previous works have addressed the problem that standard NMT may fail to adequately model all domains in a multi-domain setup even though the domains are known in advance.
-Kobus et al. (2017) introduced using domain tags for this problem, a similar method to the domain embedding model in our paper.
+Domain adaptation Several previous works address the problem that standard NMT may fail to adequately model all domains in a multi-domain setup even when all of the domains are known in advance.
+Kobus et al. (2017) introduce using domain tags for this problem, a similar method to the domain embedding model in our paper.
 These domain tags are mapped to corresponding embeddings and are either inserted at the beginning of the sentence or concatenated to the token-level embeddings.
 The domain embeddings are reserved for specific domains and are fixed for all sentences in a given domain.
 The number of distinct domain embeddings is limited to the number of known domains.
-Tars and Fishel (2018) defined a similar approach which uses oracle domain tags and tags obtained using supervised methods and unsupervised clustering.
+Tars and Fishel (2018) define a similar approach which uses oracle domain tags and tags obtained using supervised methods and unsupervised clustering.
 However, clustering limits how many domains can be taken into consideration.
 Furthermore, this approach assumes that sufficient domain information can be obtained from a single sentence alone.
 Document-level classifiers (Xu et al., 2007) address this problem, but they are not jointly trained with the MT model.

-Zeng et al. (2018) use domain-specific and domain-shared annotations from adversarial and non-adversarial domain classifiers and Britz et al. (2017) use a discriminator to backpropagate domain signals.
-These works assume that the domains are known during training which is not always the case.
-Our proposed approaches model the domain implicitly by looking at document-level context.
+Further work in multi-domain MT is Foster and Kuhn (2007) who propose mixture models to dynamically adapt to the target domain, Foster et al. (2010) who build on this work and include instance weighting, Zeng et al. (2018) where domain-specific and domain-shared annotations from adversarial domain classifiers are used and Britz et al. (2017) where a discriminator is used to backpropagate domain signals.

 Continued training is an established technique for domain adaptation if access to in-domain resources is possible.
 The method entails initially training on out-of-domain data, and then continuing training on in-domain data (Luong and Manning, 2015).
-Chen et al. (2017) and Zhang and Xiong (2018) improve upon this paradigm by integrating a domain classifier or a domain similarity metric into NMT and modifying the training cost based on weights indicating in-domain or out-of-domain data.
+Chen et al. (2017) and Zhang and Xiong (2018) improve upon this paradigm by integrating a domain classifier or a domain similarity metric into NMT and modifying the training cost based on weights indicating in-domain or out-ofdomain data.
 Sajjad et al. (2017) and Farajian et al. (2017) use continued training in a multi-domain setup and propose various ways of fine-tuning to in-domain data.
 Standard continued training (Luong and Manning, 2015) leads to catastrophic forgetting, evident by the degrading performance on the out-of-domain dataset.
-Freitag and Al-Onaizan (2016) addressed this issue by ensembling the original and the fine-tuned model.
-We show that the model we propose obtains significant improvements compared to a baseline with the ensembling paradigm.
+Freitag and Al-Onaizan (2016) address this issue by ensembling the original and the fine-tuned model.
+We show that our model obtains significant improvements compared to a baseline with the ensembling paradigm.
+In contrast to these previous works, we do not know the domains during training.
+Our proposed approaches model the domain implicitly by looking at document-level context.
+Moreover, we evaluate performance on domains not seen during training.